Militants ambush Philippine army convoy as typhoon death toll hits 41

-Melor, a category 3 typhoon when it made landfall in the central Philippines this week, died out in the South China Sea on Thursday, but left a trail of destruction of agriculture and infrastructure.
+Melor, a category 3 typhoon when it made landfall in the central Philippines this week, died out in the South China Sea on Thursday, but left a trail of destruction on farming and infrastructure.

-The guerrillas attacked the army relief convoy early on Friday, wounding two soldiers, a disaster management official said.

 "An army convoy was ambushed after delivering relief goods in typhoon-hit areas," said Alexander Pama of the National Disaster Risk Reduction and Management Council.